Nelliosis/Henrietta-bot/README.md

 - [x] shuffle
 - [x] disconnect
 - [x] Now Playing
-- [ ] queue
+- [x] queue
-  - [ ] show
+  - [x] show
   - [x] clear
 - [ ] poll
 - [ ] schedule

 ### Future implementations
-if my understanding continues to improve, I can probably implement these somewhere in the future.
+No definite timeline for these implementations.
 - Modify segment of existing queue
 - Enqueue a certain specific amount of tracks
 - Specify which track to enqueue